MasaakiU/MultiplexNanopore/README.md

   --offset OFFSET       offset, optional, default_value = 0
 ```

 Conversion of consensus alignment results (`*.ca`) to `*.bam` and `*.fastq` format is also supported.
-To do this, type the following code in a python script:
+The conversion requires [pysam>=0.22.0](https://pypi.org/project/pysam/) be installed in your environment.
+To convert the file, type the following code in a python script:

 ```python
 import savemoney
 savemoney.ca2bam(consensus_alignment_path)
 ```

-From command line, type the following commnad:
+If you want to convert it via command line, type the following commnad:

 ```shell
 python -m savemoney.ca2bam path_to_consensus_alignment_file